f4exb/sdrangel/plugins/channelrx/demodft8/readme.md

 <h4>C.1.3: Toggle Ordered Statistics Decoding</h4>

 This toggles the Ordered Statistics Decoding (OSD).
 OSD is used if the CRC check fails after LDPC processing.
 Be careful with OSD as it will try to find solutions that validate the CRC but these solutions can be wrong and thus yield false messages.
-When post processing the results it is recommended to check against a database of valid callsigns.
-At least you should use a list of valid country prefixes and test the locator against the country prefix.
+To mitigate this you may engage the callsign verification function (C.1.6).
+Ultimately you may post process the results (logs) through a list of valid country prefixes and correlate country and locator.

-With reasonable depth (C.1.4) and minimum correct LDPC bits (C.1.5) values the amount of false messages should be low so OSD may still be interesting.
-However if you require best accuracy you should filter messages in a post processing step as suggested above.

 <h4>C.1.4: Ordered Statistics Decoding depth</h4>